amonapp/amon/README.rst

 Log events, user and performance data.
 Amon allows you to log any datastructure,
 so you can log dictionaries, hashes, arrays, etc.
-Navigate quickly through your log data with a nice and clean web interface
+Navigate quickly through your log data with a nice and clean web interface.

 **4. Exception tracking**

-Catch and log Rails, Django, Node.js exceptions out of the box.
+Catch and log Rails, Django, Node.js and PHP exceptions out of the box.
 Easy extendable to any language/framework that supports http and json